manuelbl/SwissQRBill/README.md

 The Swiss QR bill library:

 - generates PDF, SVG and PNG files
-- generates A6, A5 and A4 sheets and QR code only
+- generates payment slip (105mm by 210mm), A4 sheets or QR code only
 - multilingual: German, French, Italian, English
 - validates the invoice data and provides detailed validation information
 - can parse the invoice data embedded in the QR code